RX-M/web-public/self-study/cka-mod-2/cka-mod-2-content.md

 </ul>

-# Understand how resource limits can affect pod scheduling
+# Configure Pod admission and scheduling (limits, node affinity, etc.)

 Workloads in Kubernetes are configured in pods, which define how containers should run in the cluster.
 Before pods can run their containers, they must be scheduled, or assigned, to one of the nodes in the cluster.
 This decision is made by the kube-scheduler based on the following factors: